zappool/stratumv1-proxy-rs/README.md

 # Stratum V1 Proxy

-A high-performance Stratum V1 proxy written in Rust for Bitcoin mining.
+A Stratum V1 (Bitcoin mining protocol) proxy, written in Rust.
 This proxy accepts Stratum V1 TCP connections from mining clients and forwards all commands to an upstream Stratum V1 server, while logging all traffic to stdout.

 ## Features

-- ✅ Accepts multiple concurrent Stratum V1 TCP connections
+- Accepts multiple concurrent connections
-- ✅ Forwards all commands unmodified to upstream server
-- ✅ Bidirectional message forwarding (client ↔ upstream)
-- ✅ Real-time logging of all Stratum V1 commands to stdout
-- ✅ Pretty-printed JSON output for better readability
-- ✅ Configurable via environment variables
-- ✅ Async/await architecture using Tokio for high performance
+- Async/await architecture using Tokio for high performance

 ## Configuration